h4775346/expansion-management-api/README.md

 ```

 That's it!
 The system will automatically:
+- 📦 Download required configuration files
-- 📦 Build and start all services with Docker
+- 🏗️ Build and start all services with Docker
 - 🗄️ Set up MySQL and MongoDB
 - 🔄 Run database migrations
 - 🌱 Seed the database